PoisotLab/ms_mangal_synthesis/manuscript.md

 measurement *in situ*, because this will enable the development of new generation of general models.
-Initial guidelines by @moralescastilla15inferring have led to an increase in the development and application of forecasting methods (reviewed in the introduction of this manuscript), and it is now clear that coupling data on species interaction, occurrences, traits, phylogeny, is going to lead to powerful predictive models of community structure.
+Initial guidelines by @moralescastilla15inferring have led to an increase in the development and application of forecasting methods (reviewed in the introduction of this manuscript), and it is now clear that coupling data on species interaction, occurrences, traits [@schleuning20traitbased], phylogeny, is going to lead to powerful predictive models of community structure.
 While knowing the structure of the food web of two ponds a few kilometers apart is not going to qualitatively change our understanding of food webs as a whole, the accumulation of data about different interactions in multiple environments will allow us to hunt for generalities, and identify rules that govern the assemblage of ecological networks.
-More importantly, by accumulating more data, we will increase the overlap between different databases (phylogeny, genetics, occurrences, functional traits), which will contribute to the unification of our knowledge of biodiversity [**TREE PAPER**].
+More importantly, by accumulating more data, we will increase the overlap between different databases (phylogeny, genetics, occurrences, functional traits), which will contribute to the unification of our knowledge of biodiversity, a task which is currently hampered by disconnection between data [@poisot19ecological].

 Perhaps one of the most striking demonstration of the promises of data and model integration is a recent contribution by @becker20predicting: